Canon SX420 vs Fujifilm X-T20

 |15.||Fujifilm X-E3||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the X-T20 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the X-T20 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the X-T20 followed on from the Fujifilm X-T10.
+Both the SX420 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Fujifilm X-T20 Manual.